Mat-Beut/Sollygraph/README.md

 <img width="1920" height="1080" alt="hachures_EN" src="https://github.com/user-attachments/assets/83952261-535f-4cc6-80f5-1ea7dfb6bcc4" />

-If the frontier between two layers is abrupt and straight, then it's a solid line with no breaches.
+If the frontier between two layers is abrupt and straight, then it's a solid line with no breaches. <br />
-If the frontier between two layers is gradual and straight, then it's a dotted line with no breaches.
+If the frontier between two layers is gradual and straight, then it's a dotted line with no breaches. <br />
-If the frontier between two layers is abrupt but not straight, then it's a solid line with a breach.
+If the frontier between two layers is abrupt but not straight, then it's a solid line with a breach. <br />
-If the frontier between two layers is gradual but not straight, then it's a dashed line with a breach.
+If the frontier between two layers is gradual but not straight, then it's a dashed line with a breach. <br />

 > [!IMPORTANT]
 > *Please choose one of those hatches when prompted in the program.
 Be careful to not do any typo, otherwise the program will crash and close itself.*